In the context of organic chemistry, are viruses considered to be... | Channels for Pearson+

 1

-Understand the basic definition of a cell: In biology, a cell is the smallest unit of life that can replicate independently and is often considered the building block of organisms.
+Understand the definition of living organisms in biology, which typically includes characteristics such as cellular structure, metabolism, growth, reproduction, and response to stimuli.

-Recognize the characteristics of viruses: Viruses are composed of genetic material (DNA or RNA) surrounded by a protein coat, and they lack the cellular machinery necessary for independent replication.
+Consider the structure of viruses: they are composed of genetic material (DNA or RNA) surrounded by a protein coat, but they lack cellular structure.

-Clarify the replication process of viruses: Unlike cells, viruses cannot replicate independently.
-They require a host cell to reproduce, using the host's cellular machinery to synthesize new virus particles.
+Analyze the reproduction process of viruses: they cannot reproduce independently and require a host cell to replicate their genetic material and produce new virus particles.

-Distinguish between organic and inorganic molecules: Organic molecules contain carbon and are typically found in living organisms, while inorganic molecules do not necessarily contain carbon and are often found in non-living matter.
+Evaluate the metabolic activity of viruses: they do not undergo metabolism on their own and rely entirely on the host cell's machinery for energy and synthesis of components.

-Conclude why viruses are not considered cells: Viruses lack a cellular structure and cannot replicate independently, which are key characteristics of cells.
-Therefore, they are not classified as cells in the context of organic chemistry.
+Conclude that viruses do not meet the criteria for living organisms because they lack cellular structure, cannot reproduce independently, and do not undergo metabolism.

 Watch next